 Excess intake of fluids such as juices and water can be another reason for low appetite in babies (8).
 Once the tiny stomach is filled with formula or mother’s milk, they will not require any additional water.
 Giving excess water will also hinder them from absorbing nutrients in breast milk or formula milk.
 It makes them feel full and could lower their appetite.

 Intolerance to some foods, such as eggs, milk, soy and peanuts, can cause symptoms like itching, bloating, diarrhea, and low appetite.
 You should identify your baby’s food allergies to avoid them (9).

 Some vaccinations would cause the temperature to shoot up in babies.
 Temperature, along with the pain of the prick, can make your baby less hungry (10).
 Additionally, if your baby is undergoing treatment for an underlying health condition, appetite loss may also be a medication side effect.

 If your baby has low iron content or is anemic, they may suffer from loss of appetite (12).
 Generally, babies with anemia tend to have weakness or lethargy and are exhausted most of the time.
 It is wise to take them to a pediatrician in such a case, as it can affect their development.
 Also offer foods that are rich in iron.

 It can also be one of the causes of appetite loss in babies who tend to play too much and become too tired to eat.
 Regulate your baby’s playtime to avoid that.

 When To Call The Doctor?

 - Examine the food habits of your baby carefully for a few days.
-Do not be worried if she does not eat for two days.
-But if it continues for one week or more then take her to a doctor.
+Do not be worried if they do not eat for two days.
+But if it continues for one week or more, then take them to a doctor.